You can’t use an old map to explore a new world.

 Let's jump into it.

 Your brand strategy is about defining the core values of your brand to make sure that they align with what your customers find important, that they align to your industry trends and competitive environment, and to what you actually offer ie your product.

 That’s not an easy task, but without it, all the other marketing tasks become much more difficult.

 Here are some good examples for brands that succeeded in doing it right:

-There are a lot of big and abstract words thrown around when talking about brand value creation, so here's a simple way to create on.
+There are a lot of big and abstract words thrown around when talking about brand value creation, so here's a simple way to think about it.

 A simple formula to find the right values that define your brand is this: